hiteshbedre/shop-management-1/README.md

 Just a very simple Spring Boot Web App to showcase my skills.

-### What can it do?
+### Purpose

 One of the facilities of an e-commerce application is to manage merchants.
 Some merchant's shops are only open for a certain period of days.
-This humble web app wishes to address one of its problems which is to provide a facility to update shop active dates in bulk by importing a CSV file.
+This humble web app wishes to provide a facility to update shop active dates in bulk by importing a CSV file.
 Additionally, a search facility is provided to search for opened shops for a given day.

+#### Example of CSV
+    shop,start_date,end_date
+    1,20200401,20200402
+    2,20200402,20200403

 ### Technological Considerations

-Let's go geek in here!

 #### Architecture

 It is worthwhile to discuss the architecture behind the trivial application.
 The architecture is designed after the